 Budget 2017: Now is the time for tax reform

 Mere indexation of the income tax system would cost about €4bn over the next five years.
-The proposal for a new partnership government (PFG) envisages devoting €2.5 billion in money to reduce taxes over the next five years.
+The new partnership government (PFG) proposal envisages devoting €2.5 billion in money to reduce taxes over the next five years.
 Mere indexation of the income tax system would cost about €4 billion over the same period.
-It is clear, therefore, that the level of taxation will increase over the period.
-This is not surprising, given the costs of providing public services to an aging population (the cost of the State pension will increase by €1 billion over the next five years) and funding the commitments for improvement in public services PFG.
+Therefore, It is clear that the taxation level will increase over the period.
+This is not surprising, given the costs of providing public services to an aging population (the State pension will increase by €1 billion over the next five years) and funding the commitments for improvement in public services PFG.

-The second proposal (that of withdrawing tax credits from those on higher incomes from 2018) would increase the effective marginal tax rate of 8.25 percent in certain income ranges.
-Effectively this would introduce a third rate of income tax by stealth.
+The second proposal (withdrawing tax credits from those on higher incomes from 2018) would increase the effective marginal tax rate of 8.25 percent in certain income ranges.
+Effectively, this would introduce a third rate of income tax by stealth.
 The rate would fall once a certain income level is exceeded.
 The Mirrlees Review examined this feature of the UK system.
 It recommended an end to “pointless complexities” by ending “the opaque practice of tapering personal allowances” by moving “to a transparent, coherent rate schedule”.
-An increase in the higher rate of tax on incomes over a certain threshold would have the merit of being more rational and transparent.
+An increase in the tax rate on incomes over a certain threshold would have the merit of being more rational and transparent.

 READ MORE :